hackclub/hackpad/hackpads/luteron6pad/readme.md

 # luteron6pad
-- I would love if I could have a black pcb, (not the usual green),
+- I would love if I could have a black pcb, (not the usual green)

 # BOM:
 - 5x Cherry MX switches